cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

   - cmake
 ---

-When working on large monolithic codebases containing multiple related projects, how can you use [Docker](https://www.docker.com/) to build and deploy during development?
+As a developer working on a monolithic codebase, how can you use [Docker](https://www.docker.com/) to build and deploy the projects contained in it?
+If you take the naive approach, you quickly run into problems with bloated images and frequent rebuilds of the entire codebase.

-This post shows how to build images from large monorepos incrementally, reusing previous builds beyond the Docker build cache.
-The solution it describes avoids code duplication, reduces image size, and speeds up builds dramatically.
+In this post, I show you how to build images from monorepos incrementally, reusing previous builds beyond the Docker build cache.
+The solution I describe avoids code duplication, reduces image size, and speeds up builds dramatically.
 If you're a developer who needs to run frequent integration tests on your work in progress, then this technique is for you.

 Sample code is available in a [GitHub repository](https://github.com/cjolowicz/docker-incremental-build-example).
 Each